ShreedharDynamicCraft/OpenPulse-An-Open-Source-Team-API-Command-and-Monitoring-Platform/README.md

+# 🚀 API Command Hub

-A modern, open-source **Postman alternative** built with **Next.js 15, TypeScript, Prisma, TailwindCSS, shadcn/ui, TanStack Query, and Zustand**.
+A modern, open-source **Professional API Testing and Monitoring Platform** built with **Next.js 15, TypeScript, Prisma, TailwindCSS, shadcn/ui, TanStack Query, and Zustand**.
-It provides a sleek UI and developer-focused workflow to test and manage REST APIs and WebSocket connections efficiently.
+It provides a sleek UI and developer-focused workflow to test, monitor, and manage REST APIs and WebSocket connections efficiently.

 **🆕 Now with AI-powered collaborative chat and comprehensive activity logging!**